 Our Cafes Are Better Than Our Bars

 Chennai may not be known for the coolest pubs and bars but we have a host of Pinterest-worthy cafes.
 Places like The Flower Power Tea Room and Swiss Hutte, really feel like someone lifted a café from the UK and just plonked it in the middle of this city.
 They’re as beautiful as what you’ve seen in other countries and have a host of scones, teas, and cakes through the day.
 There’s a lot more with our café scene with places like the Wandering Artist, Ashvita, Backyard, and the Amethyst functioning as a stage for local events, and sometimes even a co-working space, in addition to being a café.
-So while you may just be going there to get a coffee, keep your eyes and ears open and you might find cool events happening in and around your neighbourhood.
+While you may just be going there to get a coffee, keep your eyes and ears open, and you might find cool events happening in and around your neighbourhood.

 We Have A Rapidly Growing Stand-up Comedy Scene